diogo464/wgtun/README.md

 ## The problem

 Trying to use WireGuard from behind a restrictive firewall can be a problem since alot of times UDP is blocked.
-This requires workarounds like having to share a phone's mobile internet over a hostspot.
+This requires workarounds like having to share a phone's mobile internet over a hotspot.

 ## The solution